 The Agricultural Education specialization is designed to enhance the careers of those employed in the educational professions in agriculture and natural resources.
-Whether desiring to be employed in public school teaching, community college instruction, or training and development in agribusiness, students gain valuable knowledge and experience in designing, implementing, and evaluating educational programs.
+Whether desiring to be employed in public school teaching, community college instruction, or training and development in agribusiness, students gain valuable knowledge and experience designing, implementing, and evaluating educational programs.
 In addition, graduates of the program command added depth in the understanding of the teaching and learning process.
 This specialization may be designed to allow students to complete the requirements for teacher certification while completing their master's degree program.

 The Extension Education specialization is designed to prepare students for careers in the Cooperative Extension service, outreach education, and/or other international agencies.
-Through coursework and research, students will gain valuable knowledge and experience in designing, implementing, and evaluating educational programs in nonformal settings.
-Extension graduate students choose between a domestic or international focus in regard to coursework and/or research.
-In addition, graduates of the program command depth of the teaching and learning process.
+Through coursework and research, students gain valuable knowledge and experience designing, implementing, and evaluating educational programs in informal settings.
+Extension graduate students choose between a domestic or international focus regarding coursework and/or research.
+In addition, graduates of the program have command of the depth of the teaching and learning process.

 The Agricultural Leadership Education specialization is designed to prepare students for educational leadership, training, and outreach positions in agricultural, extension, community, and governmental agencies.
-Course work in the specialization will focus on a core of agricultural courses along with an emphasis in designing educational/training programs, leadership development, organizational change, teaching/training methods, and interpersonal communication in an agriculture and natural resources context.
+Course work in the specialization focuses on core agricultural courses along with an emphasis on designing educational/training programs, leadership development, organizational change, teaching/training methods, and interpersonal communication in an agriculture and natural resources context.